Frequently Asked Questions

 For coffee machines, we work with bigger brands like Bezzera and Quamar.
 Who are not only manufacturers of espresso machines but also producers and wholesalers of OEM parts, to other brands.

 Being the top line of the production, their machines are naturally cheaper and are built with thorough research.
 Particularly Bezzera, who was the inventor of the first espresso machine with the longest period of history in espresso machine production.
+They not only provide the best value, they provide the best components and material for their machines.

 How long will it take to deliver within Singapore?